Glowstudent777/YouVersion-API/README.md

 ### Bad Responses

-Missing the book field will prompt a `400 Bad Response` and a an error message
+If no book is specified in the query, it will prompt a `400 Bad Response` and an error message
 ```json
 {
     "code": 400,